The (Not So) Latest

 After that, I went to my student teacher seminar.
 This class is always good for examples of what's wrong with our school system, and tonight was no different.
 In fact it seemed to follow the theme started in the Methods class.
 One of the speakers told us about a teacher who hit students in the head with a textbook.
 This too got a laugh from my classmates.

 Later, this speaker told us about another teacher who let students leave the class before the bell rang.
 Now my classmates gasped.
 I kid you not.
 These people who laughed about students being battered gasped in horror at students being released from the classroom a minute early.
-These are the people who become high school teachers.
+These are people about to become high school teachers.

 For the students reading this, be aware that battery (hitting someone) and assault (threatening someone with violence) are both illegal, whether committed by a student or by a teacher.
-If you see an illegal act, you can report it to the police.
-You can also make a citizen's arrest and hold the perpetrator until police show up.
-If the perp resists arrest, you have the right to use force to subdue the perp.
+If you see an illegal act, you can report it to the police, and should.

 As I earn my teaching credential, I am taking a course in Evaluation.
 Our teacher is teaching us how to grade our students.
 So last week, she handed back our first homework assignment.
 My score was 4.
 Is that good?
 I can't say, because she didn't tell us how many points a perfect paper would be worth.

 I read her scribbled handwriting, and I got the impression she didn't like my work, though I'm not sure why.
 I was going to ask her this week, but I didn't have a chance.
 We started class in a rush, and I had to leave promptly at the end of class to catch my bus.
-This woman is teaching us how to grade, and she grades in a way her students can't understand.
+Yes, this woman is teaching us how to grade, and she grades in a way we can't understand.

 10/1/04: Bush comes out against Draft